Allenwu1122/Allenwu1122.github.io/index.md

 title: "Home"
 ---

 Hello, my name is Ya-Lun Wu.
-I am a second year Mechanical Engineering student currently studing at University of California, San Diego.
+I am a second year Mechanical Engineering student at the University of California, San Diego.
 Welcome to my personal website!

 Here is my <a href="https://grabcad.com/library/gamepad-controller-3">resume</a>, feel free to contact me if you have any questions!